dotbitHQ/Documents/DAS-Introduction-202105-EN.md

 # DAS - Decentralized Account Services

-May 2021 tim@da.services
+May 2021 tim@da.systems

 [TOC]

-> DAS to the crypto world is like Email to the internet.
+> DAS to the crypto world is what Phone/Email to the internet.

 ## 1. Background